Mark J. Gordon, DDS Phone Number (913) 649-4042

 No two dental implant treatments are alike.
 Dental implant treatment for our patients is individually designed beginning with a referral to a surgical specialist, either an oral surgeon or a periodontist, for evaluation and implant placement.
 Communication and case planning between Dr. Gordon, the surgical office and the dental laboratory that will fabricate the prescribed restorative treatment is accomplished prior to treatment.
 Our patients are able to receive desired results with this approach.

 Dental implants are designed to provide a foundation for replacement teeth that look, feel and function like natural teeth.
 The person who has lost a tooth or teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
-The implants are tiny titanium posts which are placed into the jawbone where teeth are missing.
+The implants are tiny titanium posts that are placed into the jawbone where teeth are missing.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 In addition, dental implants can help preserve facial structure, preventing the bone deterioration which occurs when teeth are missing.

 Dental implants are changing the way people live!
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.